How to Make Fresh Pumpkin Puree

 Pumpkin everything is waiting.

 Need something to bake with this pumpkin puree RIGHT now?!
-These Gluten Free and Vegan Pumpkin Scones are delicious and cozy
+Check out this recipe: Gluten Free and Vegan Pumpkin Scones are delicious and cozy

 What’s your favorite way to eat pumpkin?